craftcms/docs/docs/3.x/extend/updating-plugins.md

 The following sets of hooks have been combined into single events that are shared across all element types.

-For each of these, you could either pass <api:craft\base\Element::class> to the first argument of `yii\base\Event::on()` (registering the event listener for *all* element types), or a specific element type class (registering the event listener for just that one element type).
+For each of these, you could either pass <api3:craft\base\Element::class> to the first argument of `yii\base\Event::on()` (registering the event listener for *all* element types), or a specific element type class (registering the event listener for just that one element type).

 #### `addEntryActions`, `addCategoryActions`, `addAssetActions`, & `addUserActions`